MINTY MANIACS (MNT)

 Following the Winter Special, Minty Fresh qualified for their first GP at the Raceforest and earned points.
 They would carry the duo throughout the rest of the second half, finishing fifth in the rest of their appearances.
 The team ended their debut Marbula One season in 18th overall with 42 points.
-After finishing 15th in the 2021 Practice Race, Minty Drizzel decided to cede their sport in Marbula One to Minty Flav, should the Maniacs be invited to Season 3.
+After finishing 15th in the 2021 Practice Race, Minty Drizzel decided to cede their spot in Marbula One to Minty Flav, should the Maniacs be invited to Season 3.

 The Minty Maniacs’ experience with friendly rounds from the Hubelino Tournament did not prepare them for the competition they faced in the Marble League 2021 Friendly Round, where they placed fourth out of the four teams even after winning the Sand Rally.
 The main tournament was similarly unfriendly to the team: their most consistent placement being ninth, the Minty Maniacs scored double-digits in only a quarter of the 16 events of Marble League 2021.
 Having dipped in and out of last-place overall, they were solidly in fifteenth as Marblocross approached, but the Rojo Rollers in last were finally gaining momentum.